nanotech/jellybeans.vim/README.markdown

     \    'background': { 'ctermbg': 'none', '256ctermbg': 'none' },
     \}

+#### `MatchParen` Colors

+Jellybeans sets alternate `MatchParen` colors (magenta on black) in some terminals to be more readable out of the box:

+- Apple's Terminal.app has default themes with cursor colors that are too close in brightness to Jellybeans' preferred `MatchParen` background color of `#556779` to be clearly distinguishable.
+- Default 16-color terminal palettes don't typically have a color available that can approximate the preferred `MatchParen` background color.

+If you use Terminal.app with a brighter cursor color, you can use the standard `MatchParen` colors with this override:

+    let g:jellybeans_overrides = {
+    \    'MatchParen': { 'guifg': 'ffffff', 'guibg': '556779' },
+    \}

+To use the standard `MatchParen` colors in a 16-color terminal, configure Low-Color Black as [described in the section below](#low-color-black-16-and-8-color-terminals).

+If you prefer the alternate `MatchParen` colors, you can use them everywhere with

+    let g:jellybeans_overrides = {
+    \    'MatchParen': { 'guifg': 'dd0093', 'guibg': '000000',
+    \                    'ctermfg': 'Magenta', 'ctermbg': '' },
+    \}

+*Added in version 1.7 (unreleased).*

 ### Italics

 Jellybeans disables italics in terminal Vim by default, as some